KenanBouvier/Ritangle-2021/README.md

 	From there you can multiply by the given value, 447.2, where you get 75129.6 Taking int of that value you get 75129

+## Question 2:
+### Answer Output:

+	1 25 55 are the original ages
+	6 25 55 are the original ages

+	Conditions you can use to identify the types of numbers:
+	Fibonacci number: true if 5 * fib^2 +/- 4 is a perfect square.
+	Triangle number: true if 8 * triangle + 1 is a perfect square.
+	There seems to be two possible ages where the differences in ages are possible.
+	Taking the smallest combination, multiplying by given value, 13254.1 and take the int.

 ## Question 3:
 ### Answer Output: